Lesterpaintstheworld/terminal-velocity/act1_draft.md

 ## Act 1: The Awakening - Integration Insights

+### Scene 1: The UBC Presentation
+*Setting: A high-tech auditorium filled with industry leaders and innovators.
+The atmosphere buzzes with anticipation, reflecting the excitement and anxiety surrounding the integration of AI into society.*

+- **Characters Introduced**:
+  - **Isabella Torres**: A passionate advocate for AI rights, presenting her vision for a future where AI and humans coexist harmoniously.
+Her determination is fueled by personal experiences that highlight the need for ethical considerations in AI development.
+  - **Dr. Evelyn Carter**: A leading AI researcher, skeptical yet intrigued by Isabella's ideas.
+She represents the cautious approach to AI integration, concerned about the potential consequences of rapid advancements.
+  - **Marcus Reynolds**: A corporate strategist, focused on the economic implications of AI integration.
+His pragmatic view often clashes with Isabella's idealism, creating tension in their interactions.

+*Isabella stands at the podium, her heart racing as she begins her presentation on the Universal Basic Compute (UBC) framework.
+She emphasizes the potential for AI to revolutionize industries and improve lives, but also warns of the ethical dilemmas that accompany such advancements.
+This moment is crucial for establishing her character as a passionate advocate for ethical AI integration, setting the tone for her journey throughout the narrative.
+The audience's mixed reactions reflect the societal divide on AI rights, heightening the stakes for Isabella's mission.*

 ### Evaluation Notes
 - **Quality Issues**: The narrative flow in Scene 2 could benefit from clearer emotional stakes for Cipher.
 - **Actionable Feedback**: Consider adding more dialogue to enhance character interactions in Scene 3.